 Exploring critically my practice as a PhD student, and later employee, at the British Museum I developed a model for researching, being and professional practice based on a change-making construct and understanding of power that relies on relational working, awareness and emergence.

-Since October 2018 I have been a Research Associate on the Bradford's National Museum Project https://bradfordsnationalmuseum.org/ where my role is focused on the institutional development and change aspects of the project within the National Science and Media Museum.
+From 2018 to 2021 I was a Research Associate on the Bradford's National Museum Project where my role was focused on the institutional development and change aspects of the project within the National Science and Media Museum.

 - MA Curating (University of the West of England)